5 Best Mint Alternatives for Canadians in 2026 (Free & Paid)

 The Bottom Line

 Mint is gone.
 It sucks, but it's reality.
+Intuit pushed users toward Credit Karma, but that's not a real budgeting replacement.
 The good news?
 You have options, and some are actually better than Mint ever was - especially for Canadians.

 If you want something free with Canadian-specific features, try Waypoint Budget.
 If you're willing to pay for premium features, Monarch or YNAB are solid.
 If you just need basic tracking and a prepaid card, KOHO works.